sayamss/ITEM-CATALOG-APP/README.md

 8. Run the database_populate.py using python2
 9. Run the app using item_catalog_backend.py using python2
 10. Go to http://localhost:5000/ to access the app

+## Go to http://console.developers.google.com/ and setup your account
+1. Create a project
+2. Go the the credentials page
+3. click on create credentials and then ouath client id
+4. Add Authorized Javascript origins - http://localhost:5000/
+5. Add Authorized redirect URLs - http://localhost:5000/home
+6. Click on download JSON
+7. Copy the JSON file to the /catalog folder and rename it to 'client.json'
+8. Copy your Client id given by google and paste it in the login.html file on line 26

 # JSON
 to get all the items and categories